How Much Does a Home Appraisal Cost in Colorado?

 Can a current homeowner get a free home appraisal?

-If you’re thinking about selling and want to get an idea of what your home is worth without getting a CMA or paying for a pre-listing appraisal, an online tool like HomeLight’s Home Value Estimator can be a good starting point.
+If you’re thinking about selling and want to get an idea of your home’s worth without getting a CMA or paying for a pre-listing appraisal, an online tool like HomeLight’s Home Value Estimator can be a good starting point.

 Our automated valuation model (AVM) tool pairs your answers to a few questions about your home with public data and recent sales records for other properties in the same neighborhood.
 From there, we provide you with a free home value estimate in less than two minutes.